nullkaos/mwcrawler/README.md

 mwcrawler is a simple python script that parses malicious url lists from well known websites (i.e. MDL, Malc0de) in order to automatically download the malicious code.
 It can be used to populate malware repositories or zoos.
+I have modified the script to remove the urls that are broken, I have left them in this readme below, but noted  "Removed as the url is broken".

 Currently the script parses the following sources:
 - NovCon Minotaur:
 	http://minotauranalysis.com/malwarelist-urls.aspx
+Removed as the url is broken.
 - Malware Domain List:
 	http://www.malwaredomainlist.com/hostslist/mdl.xml
 - VX Vault: